Euphorbia prostrata

 Euphorbia prostrata is a species of spurge known by the common name prostrate spurge or prostrate sandmat.

-It is native to the Caribbean and certain parts of South America.
-It is widely naturalized in many other parts of the world, where it can be found in varied habitat types and in many areas grows as a roadside weed.
+It is native to the Caribbean, most of South America, Central America, Mexico, and most of the United States.
+It is widely naturalized in many other parts of the world, where it can be found in varied habitat types, and in many areas grows as a roadside weed.

 Description

 Euphorbia prostrata is an annual herb producing slender prostrate stems up to approximately 20 cm long, sometimes purple-tinted in color.
 The oval-shaped leaves are up to 1 cm long with finely toothed edges.

 The inflorescence is a cyathium less than 2 mm wide, with white petal-like appendages surrounding the actual flowers.
 There are four male flowers and a single female flower, the latter developing into a lobed, hairy fruit 1 to 2 mm wide.

 E. prostrata is similar to both Euphorbia maculata and Euphorbia serpens, but is often hairy on the leaves and stems, while the latter two species are often smooth.
 It differs from E. maculata by its less elongated and less lanceolate leaves.
 E. serpens by contrast has much more rounded leaves than E. prostrata with relatively larger and more conspicuous flowers.
 The flowers of E. prostrata do not typically show the white "petals" seen in E. serpens or E. maculata and thus flowers are hard to detect in the former species.
 Only E. maculata shows dark spots in the center of each leaf, but this is not always present in that species.